France hits back at Russia over Syria bombing campaign

 It has previously targeted oil installations under the control of Islamic State and said it aimed to cut the group’s main revenue stream.

-Russian Foreign Ministry official Ilya Rogachev earlier on Friday criticized France’s justification for the attacks, that they were self-defense according to Article 51 of the United Nations Charter.
+Russian Foreign Ministry official Ilya Rogachev earlier on Friday criticised France’s justification for the attacks, that they were self-defence according to Article 51 of the United Nations Charter.
 He said that was misplaced because Paris had not sought approval from the Syrian government.

 “We cannot support such actions because they are being carried out without an agreement of the Syrian government,” he told Kommersant daily.

-“The bombing of oil infrastructure is based on ... quite different reasons and they are not justified by self-defense,” he added.
+“The bombing of oil infrastructure is based on ... quite different reasons and they are not justified by self-defence,” he added.

 “As Bashar al-Assad and Islamic State are equal priority enemies for them, they inflict damage to both of them by such hits.
 Please note, the French do not bomb the same targets in Iraq.”

-France has called for Assad to step down after a political transition, and its Western allies have criticized Moscow for mostly focusing its raids in Syria against Western-backed rebel groups.
+France has called for Assad to step down after a political transition, and its Western allies have criticised Moscow for mostly focusing its raids in Syria against Western-backed rebel groups.

-“The French strikes against oil sites controlled by Daesh (Islamic State) are part of legitimate self-defense,” French Foreign Ministry spokesman Romain Nadal told reporters on Friday.
+“The French strikes against oil sites controlled by Daesh (Islamic State) are part of legitimate self-defence,” French Foreign Ministry spokesman Romain Nadal told reporters on Friday.

 “They are a necessary and proportionate response to the attacks carried out by Daesh,” he said.